wp-plugins/scrapeazon/readme.txt

 == Upgrade Notice ==

+= 1.0.4 =
+Upgrade to 1.0.4 to be able to use ScrapeAZon in non-standard Wordpress environments.

 = 1.0.3 =
 Upgrade to version 1.0.3 to get more granular control over the appearance of the reviews iframe on your pages or posts.
 Additionally, ScrapeAZon is now compatible only with PHP installations that support cURL.